Kauai Beach Guide

 Hanalei Bay

-Hanalei Bay is a protected cove with extensive reefs on the sides and deeper water with higher waves in the center.
+Hanalei Bay is a protected cove with small reef areas on the far edges and deeper water with higher waves in the center.
 Soft white sands line the crystal waters of this pristine two mile stretch of beach.
 There is something for everyone on this Kauai beach, from sunbathing to surfing to summer paddle boarding, kayaking, and canoeing.
-The protected reefs make this a fantastic snorkeling spot as well, and scuba divers can explore an old shipwreck on the sea floor.
+While the bay’s sandy bottom makes it less ideal for snorkeling, experienced snorkelers can explore the small reef areas at the far edges of the bay during calm summer conditions.
+History buffs may be interested to know that the remains of King Kamehameha II’s royal yacht, which sank in 1824, lie buried beneath the bay’s sandy floor, though the wreck is not accessible to recreational divers.
 If you’re a fan of musicals, you may recognize Hanalei Bay as one of the filming locations from the 1958 musical, South Pacific.

 Beach Amenities: Ample Public Parking, Public Restrooms, Public Showers, Lifeguard on Duty, Picnic Area, Seasonal Concessions, Kayak, Snorkel, and Boogie Board Rentals